Howells (department store): In the media

 In 2005, the store was used as a set both inside and outside in the revived BBC series Doctor Who.
-In the opening episode called "Rose", the store was blown up.
+In the opening episode called Rose, the store was blown up.
 The shop is used as the set for Rose Tyler's workplace, "Henrik's".
+It would return in several other episodes, including the 2023 Christmas episode The Church on Ruby Road.